zentyal/zentyal/docs/en/user/backup.rst

     # apt-get install duplicity

 Before restoring a full backup we need to restore `/etc/passwd` and `/etc/group`.
-Otherwise we can end up with a wrong file owner.
+Otherwise, we can end up with a wrong file owner.
 The main issue is that *duplicity* saves the user and group names of a file and not its numerical values.
 We will run into problems if we restore the file with a system that has different UID or GID number.
 To avoid this we can just